astuyve/astuyve.github.io/_posts/2024-01-09-containers-on-lambda-pt-two.md

 AWS has seen the code and dependencies you are likely to deploy before you have even deployed it.

 ## Wrapping up
 The whole paper is excellent and includes many other interesting topics like cache eviction, and how this was implemented (in Rust!), so I suggest you [read the full paper](https://arxiv.org/abs/2305.13162) to learn more.
+The Lambda team even had to contend with some cache fragements being **too popular**, so they had to salt the chunk hashes!

 It's interesting to me that the Fargate team went a totally different direction here with [SOCI](https://aws.amazon.com/about-aws/whats-new/2023/07/aws-fargate-container-startup-seekable-oci/).
 My understanding is that SOCI is less effective for images smaller than 1GB, so I'd be curious if some lessons from this paper could further improve Fargate launches.